 The Ancient Cemetery of Kerameikos in Athens: Kerameikos is one of the most important but least visited archaeological sites in Athens.
 It was actually the cemetery of ancient Athens and was continuously used from the 9th century BC until the Roman times.

-The area took its name from "keramos", which means pottery in Greek, from the numerous pottery workshops that existed in the area before it was turned into a cemetery.
+The area took its name from the word keramos, which means pottery in Greek, due to the numerous pottery workshops that existed in the area before it was turned into a cemetery.
 Another explanation is that the area took its name from the local hero Keramos, son of Dionysus and Ariadne.

 In the Classical times, a significant public building, the Pompeion, was constructed between the two gates.
-This building was the starting point for the long procession of the Panathenaic Festival, the most important festival in ancient Athens in honor of goddess Athena, the protector of the town.
+This building was the starting point for the long procession of the Panathenaic Festival, the most important festival in ancient Athens in honor of the goddess Athena, the protector of the town.
 Before the procession, a large sacrifice of 100 cows would take place there.
 This building was destroyed during the siege of Athens by Sullas, a Roman general, in 86 BC.